-Girl Scouts four Program Pillars-STEM, Life Skills, Outdoors, and Entrepreneurship-form the foundation of the Girl Scout program and work together to build girls' curiosity, kindness, and can-do spirit.
+Girl Scouts four Program Pillars-STEM, Life Skills, Outdoors, and Entrepreneurship-form the foundation of the Girl Scout program and work together to build Girl Scouts' curiosity, kindness, and can-do spirit.
 In fact, every aspect of our program, and every Girl Scout adventure, can be traced back to one of our four program pillars.

-STEM (Science, Technology, Engineering, and Math).
-Girls are naturally curious and have a strong desire to help others.
+STEM.
+(Science, Technology, Engineering, and Math).
+Girl Scouts are naturally curious and have a strong desire to help others.
 Whether they're building a robot, developing a video game, or studying the stars, Girl Scouts become better problem-solvers and critical thinkers through STEM and gain the confidence to turn their ideas into breakthrough inventions to help others.

 Life Skills.
-Girl Scouts life skills programming includes a mix of practical skills, tools, and activities that foster positive values in girls like financial literacy, civic engagement, and community service.
+Girl Scouts life skills programming includes a mix of practical skills, tools, and activities that foster positive values like financial literacy, civic engagement, and community service.
 Skills that help them discover that they have what it takes to raise their voices as community advocates, make smart decisions about their finances, and form strong, healthy relationships-skills that inspire them to accept challenges and overcome obstacles, now and always.

 Outdoors.
-Girl Scouts has been building girls' outdoor confidence and skills for over one hundred years through a variety of outdoor adventures like camping and nature focused badges that inspire them to spend time outdoors and develop a lifelong appreciation of nature.
-An appreciation that sparks girls' desire to take action as environmental stewards in their community and across the globe.
+Girl Scouts has been building their outdoor confidence and skills for over 100 years through a variety of outdoor adventures like camping and nature focused badges that inspire them to spend time outdoors and develop a lifelong appreciation of nature.
+An appreciation that sparks Girl Scouts' desire to take action as environmental stewards in their community and across the globe.

 Entrepreneurship.
-Starting with Girl Scouts iconic Girl Scout Cookie Program and growing to include the fall product program and a series of entrepreneurship badges, this pillar instills and nurtures an entrepreneurial mindset and fuels girls' curiosity and confidence as they learn the essentials of running their own businesses and how to think like entrepreneurs.
+Starting with Girl Scouts iconic Girl Scout Cookie Program and growing to include the fall product program and a series of entrepreneurship badges, this pillar instills and nurtures an entrepreneurial mindset and fuels curiosity and confidence as they learn the essentials of running their own businesses and how to think like entrepreneurs.

-Important Differences: Journeys and Badges
+Important Differences: Journeys, Badges, and Patches

-Journeys and badges are designed to give girls different leadership-building experiences, all while having fun!
+Journeys, badges, and patches are designed to give Girl Scouts different leadership-building experiences, all while having fun!

-- Journeys are multi-session leadership experiences through which girls explore topics such as bullying, media literacy, or environmental stewardship.
-They'll do hands-on activities, connect with experts, and take the reins on age-appropriate Take Action projects.
-Because of their leadership focus, Journeys are also a prerequisite for Girl Scouts highest awards, the Bronze, Silver, and Gold Awards. - Badges are about skill building.
-When a Girl Scout earns a badge, it shows that she's learned a new skill, such as how to make a healthy snack, build and test a toy race car, or take great digital photos.
-Badges may even spark an interest at school or plant the seed for a future career.
+- Journeys are multi-session leadership experiences through which Girl Scouts explore topics such as bullying, media literacy, or environmental stewardship.
+They'll do highly participatory activities, connect with experts, and take the lead on age-appropriate Take Action projects.
+Because of their leadership focus, Journeys are also a prerequisite for Girl Scouts highest awards, the Bronze, Silver, and Gold Awards.
+You can find Journey content in the Volunteer Toolkit (VTK). - Badges are about skill building.
+When a Girl Scout earns a badge, it shows that they learned a new skill, such as how to make a first aid kit, build and test a toy race car, or take great digital photos.
+Badges may even spark an interest at school or plant the seed for a future career. - Patches are supplementary insignia that Girl Scouts receive for participating in a special event or activity.
+Often called fun patches or participation patches, they are worn on the back of their uniform.
+These can include anything from Council-sponsored programs, troop activities...even a trip to the zoo can get them a patch.

-If they choose, your Girl Scouts can pursue badges and Journey awards in the same year.
-If they do choose to take this approach, encourage them to find the connections between the two to magnify their Girl Scout experience.
-While you're having fun, keep in mind that the quality of a girl's experience and the skills and pride she gains from earning Journey awards and skill-building badges far outweigh the quantity of badges she earns.
+If they choose, your Girl Scouts can pursue badges, patches, and Journey awards in the same year.
+There is no requirement as to how many they can earn in a single year.
+While they're having fun, keep in mind that the quality of a Girl Scout's experience and the skills and pride they gain from earning Journey awards, skill-building badges, and special patches far outweigh the quantity of badges, patches, and awards they earn.